lenamerkli/PolitScanner/README.md

 ```shell
 toolbox create --image registry.fedoraproject.org/fedora-toolbox:41 --container fedora-toolbox-41-cuda
 ```

+Although Fedora 42 and Nobara 42 are available, this guide uses the `Fedora 41` toolbox environment, as it has not been tested with the newer versions.

 Enter the toolbox with the following command on host.
 All following commands in this section are to be executed in the toolbox.